 5. Repeat #1-#4 as necessary.

-Add a note to your Lessons Learned file, update options in STEP 3 (‘Follow your process’), and m-o-v-e on.
+Add a note to your Lessons Learned file, update your options in STEP 3 (‘Follow your process’), and m-o-v-e on.

 Building in Step 4 non-overwhelm